Kodaikanal–Munnar Road: New route

 Though the old evacuation route is now impassable for vehicles, there remains a desire and need among farmers and tourists for a direct road link between Kodaikanal and Munnar.

-The Kadaveri– Kilavarai road is a horse trail used by farmers of Kadavari to take their products to Kodaikanal, via Kilavarai.
+The Kadavari – Kilavarai road is a horse trail used by farmers of Kadavari to take their products to Kodaikanal, via Kilavarai.
 It is possible but not practical to pass here by off-road vehicle.